Davide Zappacosta: Roma (loan)

 On 21 August 2019, Zappacosta signed a one-year extension to his contract at Chelsea and then joined Roma on an initial six-month loan deal with an option to extend the loan until the end of the 2019–20 season.
 On 4 October 2019, Zappacosta suffered an anterior cruciate ligament injury during training.

 Genoa (loan)

 On 19 September 2020, Zappacosta returned to Italy with Genoa on loan until the end of 2020–21 season.
-One day later on 20 September, he scored a goal on his league debut as Genoa beat Crotone 4–1 at home.
+One day later, on 20 September, he scored a goal in his league debut as Genoa beat Crotone 4–1 at home.

 Second return to Atalanta

-On 24 August 2021, Zappacosta returned to Bergamo to sign with Atalanta on a permanent deal for his third spell at the club.
+On 24 August 2021, Zappacosta returned to Bergamo to sign with Atalanta on a permanent basis for his third spell at the club.
 He carried out his medical and signed on a four-year contract the following day, reportedly signing from Chelsea for a fee of around €10 million, plus add ons.
 He scored his first goal in a 2–1 home win against Sassuolo in September.

 On 22 May 2024, Zappacosta started in Atalanta's 3–0 victory over Bayer Leverkusen in the 2024 Europa League final at the Dublin Arena, setting up Ademola Lookman's opening goal of the match.